dickschoeller/gedbrowser/README.md

 ## Getting started

 * Prerequisistes are a JDK, Maven, Git, and MongoDB
-* clone this repository
+* Clone this repository
-* from the top 'mvn clean install'
+* From the top 'mvn clean install'
-* place GEDCOM files in /var/lib/gedbrowser
+* Place GEDCOM files in /var/lib/gedbrowser
-* create /var/lib/gedbrowser/userFile.csv rows are: username,firstname,lastname,email,password,role,role...
+* Create /var/lib/gedbrowser/userFile.csv rows are: username,firstname,lastname,email,password,role,role...
-* deploy WAR file to application server
+* Deploy WAR file to application server

 As each GEDCOM file is referred to, it will be loaded into your instance of MongoDB.
 More explicit management of data loading is planned for the future.